Patolli: History

+Patolli and variant or similar games were played by a wide range of pre-Columbian Mesoamerican cultures and were known all over Mesoamerica.
+While the term Patolli in the strictest sense refers to the Aztec version of the game, known from surviving codices, scholars also use the term to describe games played on similar boards found throughout Mesoamerica whose exact ruleset is unknown.
+The rectangular boards seen more broadly across Mesoamerica are sometimes called 'proto-patolli' or 'square-patolli' boards.

-Patolli and its variants were played by a wide range of pre-Columbian Mesoamerican cultures and were known all over Mesoamerica: it was played by the Teotihuacanos (the builders of Teotihuacan, ca. 200 BC - 650 AD), the Toltecs (ca. 750 - 1000), the inhabitants of Chichen Itza (founded by refugee Toltec nobles, ca. 1100 - 1300), the Aztecs (who claimed Toltec descent, 1168 - 1521) and all of the people they conquered (practically all of Mesoamerica, including the Zapotecs and the Mixtecs).
-The ancient Mayans also played a version of patolli.
-Anthropologists Edward Burnett Tylor (1879, 1896) and E. Adamson Hoebel (1966) remarked on the game's apparent similarities to the South Asian game of pachisi, and a common origin for the games was once considered possible.
-C. J. Erasmus (1950) criticized the case for common origin as defining "similarity" so broadly as to obscure the differences, while noting that America had a variety of games in which patolli could have arisen independently.
-He suggested, and R. B. Lewis (1988) further argued, that the similarities reflect the constraints of the board game format.
+Versions of Patolli were played by the Teotihuacanos (the builders of Teotihuacan, c.
+200 BC - 650 AD), the Toltecs (c.
+750 - 1000), the Aztecs (1168 - 1521) and all of the people they conquered (practically all of Mesoamerica, including the Zapotecs and the Mixtecs).
+The Maya peoples played a version of the game from the early Classic Period (c.
+300 AD).
+Some indigenous board games survived, such as K'uilichi and Quince, the latter of which has also been called 'Patole'.
+There is linguistic evidence that Spanish conquest spread these squared track games north.
+However, the cruciform Patolli of the Aztecs was actively suppressed by the Spanish colonizers.

 Players

 Patolli is a race game with a heavy focus on gambling.
-Players would meet and inspect the items each other had available to gamble.
+Players would meet and inspect the items each had available to gamble.
 They would bet blankets, maguey plants, precious stones, gold adornments, food or, in extreme cases, their homes, family or freedom.
 Agreeing to play against someone was not done casually, as the winner of the game would ultimately win all of the opponent's store of offerings.

 Each player must have the same number of items to bet at the beginning of the game.
 The typical number of items to bet is six, because each player has six markers (each time a marker successfully completes a circuit around the board, the opponent is required to hand over one of their items); although any number would be acceptable as long as each player agreed.

 Once an agreement is made to play, the players prepare themselves by invoking the god of games, Xōchipilli.